Kentucky-Fried-Circuits/DataGS/README.md

 <a name="daystatjson"></a>
 ### /data/dayStats.json or /data/dayStats.dat
 The summarised data from the last 24 hours.
-Statistics are generated on all of the columns that have `dayStats` set to true in the channel description map.
+Statistics are generated on all of the channels that have `dayStats` set to true in the channel description map.

 Example file:
 ```javascript